iodigital-com/io-technology/data/blog/i-want-to-react-use-this.md

 Secondly, you simplified the logic.
 As you don’t need the before-mentioned hooks and callbacks, the code is drastically simplified.
 Now, this is a simple demo component, but you can imagine more complex components really benefitting from this.

 Finally, you could remove any of the loading state.
 Because of the `use` hook waited on, the rest of the code will never be executed before it’s done.
-Of course, you still have to handle the state where there is no data returned from the endpoint, but you can forget about any loading feedback.
+Of course, you still have to handle the state where there's no data returned from the endpoint, but you can forget about any loading feedback.

 ### So, no more data fetching in the `useEffect` hook?